What bills and how much?

 Gas, Electricity and Water

 When you move into a Student Houses Cardiff property water, gas and electricity will all be connected.
-We contact the providers and give them your names and contact details and the metre readings that we take when you move in.
-You are liable for all bills from the start date of your tenancy agreement.
+We take metre readings with you and you then contact the providers to set up your bills on these readings.

 You will get billed every three months for gas and electricity and every six months for water if it is on a water meter.
 Monthly payment can be arranged if water is rated (a fixed annual charge).